inspire-1a03/pip-2021-nilayyousefi/google-sheets.md

 #### Summary
 <!-- Write a 2-sentence summary of the trends shown in the figure embedded above-->

+Looking at this timeline chart, I would say that overall the rates have been increasing as expected for vaccinations.
+Although it seems that as of May 2021, the three territories have the highest vaccination rates.

 ---

 ## 4. Canadian mobility trends